By Louise Norris

 The New Hampshire Health Plan, which runs the state’s high-risk insurance pool, was approved in September for a federal grant to help facilitate education and outreach for the exchange.
 In addition, Planned Parenthood and Bi-State Primary Care were both awarded grants to serve as navigators for NH residents who have questions or need personal assistance with the enrollment process.

 Only one insurer — Anthem Blue Cross — applied to participate in the exchange in New Hampshire, and currently offers 11 health plan options.
-Harvard Pilgrim plans to participate in 2015, and officials hope that additional insurers, including MVP Health Care, might also join the marketplace in 2015.
+Harvard Pilgrim plans to participate in 2015, and Minuteman Health also announced in late December 2013 that it will participate in the exchange in 2015.
+Officials hope that additional insurers, including MVP Health Care, might also join the marketplace in 2015.
 New Hampshire consumers can compare plan options and premiums and submit an application for coverage at www.healthcare.gov.
 Despite the fact that the exchange has just one carrier, premiums in New Hampshire are comparable to rates in states that have many carriers offering policies.

 According to state officials, about 170,000 state residents do not have health insurance.
 About 65,000 people are expected to purchase coverage for 2014 through the marketplace.